kevinmchu/bme547tsh/README.md

 ## tsh.py

-This program takes a txt file containing personal information.
+This program takes a txt file containing personal information from several patients.
 To change the read in file, go to the if __name__ == "__main__" section and replace filename with the correct name of the file.
 The txt file must be formatted as follows:

 ```
 Firstname Lastname